ugoertz/kombilo/doc/manual.rst

 the libkombilo extension via ``python setup.py build_ext`` as described in the :ref:`install-linux` section.

-On the other hand, sometimes the Python Imaging Library PIL seems to cause problems (installing it via Homebrew seems to be the best way).
-In fact, it is used only for the nicer stone pictures, so it is not too bad to not use it, and I made this the default for Macs.
-Change the :ref:`corresponding option
-<use-pil>` if you do want to use it.
-(Thanks to R. Berenguel for his help with
-figuring this out.)

 If you have Python 2.6, you need to install the ``pyttk`` package to run Kombilo.
 In Python 2.7, which is the preferred Python version for Kombilo, this package is already included in Python.